rjwalls/CS4401-notes/2019-03-27-global_offset_table.md

 End of assembler dump.
 ```

-Interesting, so we jumped to the PLT but now from there we are jumping somwhere
+Interesting, so we jumped to the PLT but we then immediately jump somewhere
-else.
-Specifically to this address `0x601018`.
-We can see what's there.
-We run
+else, specifically to an address stored in the global offset table, more
+specifically to the stored address at `0x601018` in the GOT.
+This technique of
+jumping to a location and then immediately jumping somewhere else based on a
+stored value is often called **function trampolining**.

+**RJW: Note, this next bit of text doesn't make much sense as we are telling
+gdb to interpret the GOT as if it is code when instead it is just a table of
+addresses.
+That's why the instructions look all weird.**.
+We can see what's at the GOT by
-`disas 0x601018` and we get
+running `disas 0x601018` and we get

 ```assembly
 Dump of assembler code for function _GLOBAL_OFFSET_TABLE_: